“Las Vegas turns women into men and men into idiots.” – Benjamin ‘Bugsy’ Siegel

 By the time he was twenty-one years old, he had fulfilled his promise to himself, having made so much money that he could afford to buy an apartment at the Waldorf-Astoria hotel.
 He wasn’t afraid to show off his wealth either and was frequently seen out and about in New York taking advantage of the nightlife.

-On 28 January 1929, Ben Siegel married Esta Krakower who had been his sweetheart since childhood.
-The couple had two daughters together, but Ben couldn’t be with only one woman and so by 1946, the marriage was over.
+On 28 January 1929, Bugsy Siegel married Esta Krakower who had been his sweetheart since childhood.
+The couple had two daughters together, but Bugsy couldn’t be with only one woman and so by 1946, the marriage was over.

 By 1947, the reconstruction costs for the Flamingo had spiraled out of controlled and had headed north of six million dollars, which is the equivalent of seventy-four million today, but by November of that year, the work was almost complete.
 The money to complete the work, of course, had come from the mob, but Siegel was refusing to report how the business was doing to the bosses.
 They gave him some leeway due to his past services but patience was starting to wear thin.